viamrobotics/docs/docs/fleet/data-management.md

 {{% /manualcard %}}
 {{% manualcard title="Upload a batch of data" link="/how-tos/upload-data/" %}}

-Upload data to the Viam cloud from your computer or mobile device using the data client API, the Viam CLI, or the Viam mobile app.
+Upload data to the Viam Cloud from your computer or mobile device using the data client API, the Viam CLI, or the Viam mobile app.

 {{% /manualcard %}}
 {{< /cards >}}